Pyramid Breweries

-Pyramid Breweries, Inc., is a brewing company headquartered in Seattle, Washington.
-It produces beer under the Pyramid brand at two breweries and several brewpubs in Washington, Oregon, and California.
-It was founded in 1984 as Hart Brewing, and is currently owned by North American Breweries, a subsidiary of the Costa Rican company Florida Ice & Farm Co.
+Pyramid Breweries, Inc., is a defunct brewing company that produced beer under the Pyramid brand name at two breweries and several brewpubs in Washington, Oregon, and California.
+It was founded in 1984 as Hart Brewing.
+The brand name is currently owned by North American Breweries, a subsidiary of the Costa Rican company Florida Ice & Farm Co.

 History

 Hart Brewing was founded by Tom Baune and Beth Hartwell in 1984 in Kalama, Washington.
 A pioneer of craft brewing in the Pacific Northwest, Hart's signature beer was Pyramid Pale Ale, which it followed with Pyramid Wheaten Ale in 1985.
 In 1994, Hart debuted the Apricot Ale, a fruit beer that quickly became its most prominent brand.
 The company opened new facilities and greatly expanded its production, and changed its name to Pyramid Breweries in 1996.
 It also started experimenting with other styles, which won a number of brewing competitions in the U.S. and abroad.
 Eventually it grew to become one of the five largest craft brewers in the country.

 Pyramid eventually stopped brewing in Kalama in favor of other locations, but maintained its headquarters in Seattle.
 In 2004, Pyramid acquired Portland Brewing Company, makers of the MacTarnahan's brand.
 In 2008, the company was itself purchased by Independent Brewers United, the parent company of Magic Hat Brewing Company of Burlington, Vermont.
 Magic Hat maintained the Seattle office and the Pyramid and MacTarnahan's facilities and products.
 Two years later, the joint company was acquired by North American Breweries of Rochester, New York.
 In December 2012, the parent company was purchased by Cerveceria Costa Rica, a unit of the Costa Rican company Florida Ice & Farm Co.

-Pyramid's Snow Cap Winter Ale reached number one on the list of the top 100 beers by Cold Cans podcast.

 Beers

 Pyramid once featured beers including, ales, lager, weizens, ciders, porters, and IPAs.
-Nowadays, Pyramid offers six year-round beers, including Hefeweizen, Apricot Ale, Thunderhead IPA and Outburst Imperial IPA.
-Pyramid also offers seasonal beers, including Curve Ball Blonde Ale, Oktoberfest and Snow Cap Winter Warmer, along with seasonal variety packs and limited release beers.
+The company offered six year-round beers, including Hefeweizen, Apricot Ale, Thunderhead IPA and Outburst Imperial IPA.
+Pyramid also offered seasonal beers, including Curve Ball Blonde Ale, Oktoberfest and Snow Cap Winter Warmer, along with seasonal variety packs and limited release beers.